eliotstock/stake/STARKNET.md

     1. Check which ports are accessible with `sudo ufw status`
     1. `sudo ufw reload`
 1. Upgrades
+    1. Pathfinder
+        1. Go to the repo (https://github.com/eqlabs/pathfinder) and find the tag for the latest release.
+        1. cd `/data/starknet/pathfinder/r/pathfinder`
+        1. `git fetch origin`
+        1. `git checkout [tag]`

     1. `cd ~/juno`
     1. `git pull origin main` (or a release tag)
     1. `rustup update`